orienteerfeed/ofeed-docs/README.md

 </h1>

 # About
-Official documentation for the `OFeed` platform, which includes an introduction to basic concepts and tutorials on the main features.
+Official documentation for the `OFeed` platform, which includes an introduction to basic concepts and tutorials of the main features.

 # Join our Discord server
 Become part of our community by clicking the link!
 We're excited to have you with us.
 Feel free to ask for help or share your experiences.